kgroveshok/hokbot-bos/README.md

 I include here as some (circumstantial) evidence of success.
 To that I will also add that a sigil was cast for a Beltane camp I went to in 2016 where I asked for 'fair weather for camp' and the result was between days of bad weather (including snow and rain) was very warm, enough to burn me and a few friends.
 As that was cast outside any other attempts by myself then I will take that as another success.
 Such activity can of course be found on my Tumblr output for such events [http://hokbot.tumblr.com].

+UPDATE: Since Tumblr have discontinued posting to the blog via email I've abandoned that output method, though will still reference here for historical reasons.
+All content will now be redirected to my blog under the Hok Bot category. [https://www.kiyaheike.me.uk/category/hok-bot/].

 # This Book Of Shadows